BethanyG/python/exercises/concept/poker-hands/.docs/instructions.md

 6.0
 ```

-## 4. Accessing List Elements by Index
+## 5. Accessing List Elements by Index

+In Black Joe, speed is important.
 Elyse realizes she can very roughly get an average-like number by taking the average of the first and last number or by taking the middle number (the median).
 Would either of those happen to give the same number as the average?

 Implement a function `approx_average_is_average` that returns a boolean, indicating if either approximation is the same as the average.
 For the sake of a simple median, assume the list always has an odd number of values.